 SUSPENSION TUNING MODULE (STM)

-The tool comes with a "Control Section Panel" with convenient Scaling Factors for Spring Rates and Damper Jounce & Rebound Force Velocity Curves, allowing very quick optimization cycles. driven by the DYNATUNE philosophy to achieve maximal results with the absolute minimal amount of input data.
+STM features a "Control Section Panel" that includes user-friendly Scaling Factors for Spring Rates and Damper Jounce & Rebound Force-Velocity Curves, facilitating rapid optimization cycles in line with the DYNATUNE-XL Philosophy of maximizing results with minimal input data.

-The tool is based on a standard MS EXCEL ® workbook and does use next to the standard workbook functions, also some additional custom written VBA code for the "live" Fast Fourier Transformation in the Frequency Transfer Function Algorithm.
+Built as a standard MS EXCEL ® workbook, the tool leverages both standard workbook functions and custom-written VBA code for live Fast Fourier Transformation in the Frequency Transfer Function Algorithm.

 NOTE: DYNATUNE SUSPENSION TUNING MODULE (STM) IS NOT INCLUDED IN ANY OTHER DYNATUNE TOOL.
 IT COMES AS A STANDALONE TOOL ONLY.

-The tool is based on a standard MS EXCEL ® workbook and does use next to the standard workbook functions, also some additional custom written VBA code for the "live" Fast Fourier Transformation in the Frequency Transfer Function Algorithm.
+Built as a standard MS EXCEL ® workbook, the tool leverages both standard workbook functions and custom-written VBA code for live Fast Fourier Transformation in the Frequency Transfer Function Algorithm.

 NOTE: DYNATUNE SUSPENSION TUNING MODULE (STM) IS NOT INCLUDED IN ANY OTHER DYNATUNE TOOL.
 IT COMES AS A STANDALONE TOOL ONLY.